Allen-Synthesis/EuroPi/hardware/build_guide.md

 ### Small Capacitors

 #### Solder the 100nF capacitors to the back (C8, C9).
-If your board has a polarity marking, ignore it.
+If your board has a polarity marking, ignore it unless you are deliberately using larger polarised capacitors than the BOM calls for, in which case make sure they line up with the PCB marking

 ### Headers